lambrospetrou/lambrospetrou.github.io/src/_posts/2024-08-14-durable-objects-cloudflare.md

 - Each Durable Object instance has an identifier, either randomly-generated or user-generated, allowing you to "select" which Durable Object instance should handle a specific request or action by providing this identifier ([see docs](https://developers.cloudflare.com/durable-objects/best-practices/access-durable-objects-from-a-worker/#1-create-durable-object-ids)).
 - They are not available in every location like Workers, but are still spread around the world (see the [where.durableobjects.live](https://where.durableobjects.live/) project for live locations), and most importantly you can influence where each instance should be located ([see Location hints docs](https://developers.cloudflare.com/durable-objects/reference/data-location/#provide-a-location-hint)).
 - They provide an Alarms API that allows you to schedule an execution of your Durable Object instance any time in the future with millisecond-granularity ([see docs](https://developers.cloudflare.com/durable-objects/api/alarms/)).
-- They are effectively single-threaded; only a single request can execute to completion when the code has external side-effects (e.g. making `fetch()` requests, writing to its durable storage).
+- They are effectively single-threaded; when a request execution causes any side-effects (e.g. durable storage reads/writes) other requests to that specific DO instance are blocked until the request completes.
 Read more details on how this is implemented in the blog post ["Durable Objects: Easy, Fast, Correct — Choose three"](https://blog.cloudflare.com/durable-objects-easy-fast-correct-choose-three/).
+- Each Durable Object "type" (or "binding" in Cloudflare terms) maps 1-to-1 with a Javascript class implementing the business logic. **You can create unlimited instances of each Durable Object type**.

 There are more things to know, but I listed the key features I care about.